 Instructions

-- In a small bowl, add warm water, yeast and 1 tablespoon of the sugar.
-Let sit until the yeast starts to bubble and foam, about 10 minutes.
+- In a small bowl add warm water, yeast and 1 tablespoon of the sugar.
+Let sit until the yeast starts to bubble and foam, approx. 10 minutes.

 - Meanwhile in a large glass bowl, combine flour, cinnamon, nutmeg, salt, ground cloves and the rest of the sugar.
-Mix to combine.
+Mix to combine and set aside.

-- In a saucepan on low heat melt butter with the milk, add your orange and lemon peel to infuse flavours.
-Don’t boil.
+- In a saucepan on low heat melt butter with the milk, add orange and lemon peel to infuse flavours.
+Simmer for approx. 2 minutes to infuse, don’t boil.
+Remove from the heat and let cool to luke warm.

-- In another small bowl whisk egg and egg yolk.
+- In another small bowl whisk egg and egg yolk together.

-- With a wooden spoon gently bring the flour into the centre and mix until dough starts to form (it should look ragged), add your currants.
+- With a wooden spoon gently bring the flour into the centre and mix until dough starts to to come together and is ragged, add currants.

-- Turn out your dough onto a work surface and knead for about 10 minutes until elastic and smooth.
+- Turn out the dough onto a work surface and knead for approx. 8-10 minutes until elastic and smooth.
 Add a little flour as needed (you can use the dough hook on your mixer as well).
+Shape the dough into a ball.

-- Lightly grease a glass bowl with oil, place the dough into the centre, turning the dough over to grease the dough.
+- Lightly grease a large glass bowl with oil, place the dough into the centre, turning the dough over to grease all over.
 Cover with plastic and let rest for about an hour or until doubled in size.

-- Once your dough is double in size, punch down dough and transfer to a lightly floured work surface.
-Cut dough into 12 even pieces.
+- Once dough is double in size, punch down dough and transfer to a lightly floured work surface.
+Cut dough into 12 even pieces (if possible use a scale to weigh the pieces for even sized rolls).
 Roll each piece into a ball, stretching and pinching dough underneath to create a ball.
 Roll each ball to seal, using the palm of your hand.
-Place on baking sheet lined with parchment paper.
-About 1-2 inches apart.
+Place the buns onto a baking sheet lined with parchment paper, approx. 1 inches apart.

-- Cover and let rise until doubled in bulk, about 45 minutes.
+- Cover the buns and let rest until doubled in size, approx. 45 minutes.

-- Bake in center of oven for about 15-20 minutes or until golden brown.
+- Bake in center of oven for approx. 15-20 minutes or until golden brown.

 - Meanwhile make your glaze.
 Add sugar and water into a small saucepan.
 Over medium heat, dissolve sugar in water.
-Remove from heat and brush on top of hot cross buns once baked.
+Once sugar is dissolved remove the pan from the heat and using a pastry brush, brush the tops of each bun.

 Notes